 If you die without completing and returning a valid Nomination of Beneficiaries form or your form nominates ineligible people, the Trustee may be unable to act in accordance with your wishes.
 In either case, the Trustee will contact your known family and employer as part of the process of identifying potential beneficiaries and deciding how to distribute your super.
 The distribution will be based on the Trustee’s assessment of each beneficiary’s dependency on you.

 By keeping your nomination of beneficiaries up to date, the Trustee will know how you want your money distributed.
 It’s a simple matter of completing a Nomination of Beneficiaries form or an income stream reversionary nominations form and sending it to AvSuper.
 Your previous nominations for the relevant account are automatically cancelled when a new form is received.
-For non-binding (preferred) nominations, you can also log into Member Online to enter or update your beneficiaries.

 Who is a legal dependant?